Mohammad Hatta: Later education

-Struggle for Independence in the Netherlands
+Struggle for independence in the Netherlands

 In the Netherlands, Hatta joined the Indische Vereeniging (or the Indies' Association).
 In 1922, the organization changed its name to Indonesische Vereeniging and later to its Indonesian translation: the Perhimpoenan Indonesia.
 Hatta was the treasurer (1922–1925), and then the chairman (1926–1930).
 On his inauguration, Hatta delivered a speech with the title of "The Economic World Structure and the Conflict of Power", in which he supported the idea of Indonesian non-cooperation with the Dutch colonial government in order to gain its independence.
 The Perhimpoenan Indonesia then changed from being a student organization into a political organization and had an unequivocal demand for Indonesia's independence.
 It expressed its voice through the magazine called Indonesia Merdeka (or Free Indonesia) of which Hatta was the editor.

 To gain more support from other nations, Hatta attended congresses all over Europe, always as the chairman of the Indonesian delegation.
 In 1926, Hatta and Perhimpoenan Indonesia joined the (sixth) International Democratic Congress for Peace in Marc Sangnier's domaine de Bierville (Boissy-la-Rivière), France.
 In February 1927, Hatta went to Brussels to attend a congress held by the League Against Imperialism and Colonial Oppression.
-He met many other prominent nationalists there, including Jawaharlal Nehru from India, Mohammad Hafiz Ramadan Bey from Egypt and Lamine Senghor from Senegal.
+He met many other prominent nationalists there, including Jawaharlal Nehru from India, Muhammad Hafiz Ramadan Pasha from Egypt and Lamine Senghor from Senegal.
 Later in the year, Hatta attended another congress held by the International Women's League for Peace and Freedom in Switzerland.
 On that occasion, Hatta delivered a speech with the title of "Indonesia and her Independence Problem".

 By the middle of 1927, Perhimpoenan Indonesia's activities had alarmed the Dutch authorities.
 In June 1927, Dutch authorities raided the residence of the organization's leaders, searching through their rooms and putting Hatta and other four other Indonesian activists behind bars.
 After spending nearly six months in prison, they were taken to trial in the Hague.
 They were permitted to explain themselves during the hearing, and Hatta took to the opportunity to explain Indonesia's nationalist cause.
 He made a speech to the court explaining that Indonesia's interests were in conflict with those of the Dutch, and that was why they could not cooperate.

 Hatta advocated cooperation between Indonesia and the Netherlands, but only if Indonesia was independent and treated as an equal partner, not unequally because of its status as a colony.
 The speech became famous and it is known as the Indonesia Vrij (Indonesia Merdeka) or Free Indonesia speech.
 In 1929, Hatta and other Perhimpoenan Indonesia activists were released.
 In July 1932, Hatta made his way home to Indonesia.